There is no fee unless we win!

 • ES

-It might surprise you to learn that there are nearly 3 million on-the-job accidents each year, according to the Bureau of Labor Statistics.
+It might surprise you to learn that, according to the Bureau of Labor Statistics, there are nearly 3 million on-the-job accidents each year.
 The state of Washington alone reports 4.7 cases per 100 workers every year.

 This is why fully understanding your workers’ compensation rights is so critical.
 You need to know what to expect should you get hurt while performing the duties required by your employer.
-Consider seven rights that you have and choose a workers' comp lawyer in Washington to get help in this process.
+This piece will discuss the 20 workers’ comp rights that you have and how to choose a skilled workers' comp lawyer in Washington to get the job done.

-If you are injured, workers’ comp pays your medical expenses and lost wages, and in cases of serious injury may also provide vocational retraining, a permanent disability award or even a life-long Pension.
+If you are injured, workers’ comp pays your medical expenses and lost wages, and in cases of a long-term serious injury, may also provide vocational retraining, a permanent disability award, or even a life-long pension.
 That is what you are contributing to with each payroll deduction, but how much can an employer take?
 In most cases, it depends on how the business is set up.

-An employer who plans to hire workers in Washington is required to open an L&I account.
-This is the agency that manages the claims and pays the benefits from the Washington State Fund.
+An employer planning to hire workers in Washington must open an L&I account.
+This agency manages the claims and pays the benefits from the Washington State Fund.
 The fund is fully financed by premiums.
-An employer using this system can take up to half of the cost of the premiums from your pay to cover benefit funds that cover:
+An employer using this system can take up to half of the cost of the premiums from your pay to cover the premiums:

 • Medical benefits